Tracey Thorne

 Thesis Title: Jamaica of the Mind: Decolonizing the Works and Legacy of Anna Atkins

-Jamaica of the Mind is a practice-based PhD using photography and cyanotype to re-examine Anna Atkins’ nineteenth-century cyanotype works and legagcy using contemporary photographic and decolonial visual methodologies.
-The research focuses on the foreign fern photogram plates produced between 1853 and 1854.
-It centres on a micro-series of photograms of Jamaican fern specimens, generally attributed to Anna Atkins and her close collaborator Anne Dixon.
-Today, these rare plates are held in Western institutional and private art collections, where they are typically encountered as aesthetic or scientific objects, detached from their colonial contexts.
+A Jamaica of the Mind is a practice-based PhD that uses contemporary photography and cyanotype to re-examine the nineteenth-century botanical photograms of Anna Atkins and her legacy.
+The research centres on a micro-series of cyanotype plates of Jamaican fern specimens, generally attributed to Atkins and her close collaborator Anne Dixon, made between 1853 and 1854.
+Today, these rare plates are held in Western institutions and private art collections, permanently separated from Jamaica.
+Atkins’ extensive body of work is typically encountered as aesthetic or scientific objects, whilst the colonial contexts of the foreign ferns and flowers plates are rarely discussed.

-Anna Atkins (born Anna Children, 1799, Tonbridge, Kent – died 1871, Halstead, Kent) was the daughter of John George Children, a chemist, mineralogist, and senior figure within British scientific institutions including Royal Society and the British Museum.
-Following the death of her mother shortly after her birth, she was raised largely within her father’s intellectual and social milieu, receiving an unusual informal education.
+Anna Atkins (born Anna Children, 1799, Tonbridge, Kent – died 1871, Halstead, Kent) was the daughter of John George Children, a chemist, mineralogist, and senior figure within British scientific institutions, including the Royal Society and the British Museum.
+Following the death of her mother shortly after her birth, she was raised largely within her father’s intellectual and social milieu, receiving an unusual, informal education.

 This positioning placed Atkins within elite social, scientific, and cultural networks materially sustained by the profits and afterlives of slavery.
 Wealth generated through enslaved labour circulated back to Britain, flowing into Kent and London through property ownership, financial investment, and institutional participation.
 These imperial conditions formed part of the material and social environment within which her cyanotype practice developed.